Psilocybin therapy

-Psilocybin therapy is the use of psilocybin (the psychoactive ingredient in psilocybin mushrooms) in treating a range of mental health conditions, such as depression, anxiety, addictions, obsessive compulsive disorder (OCD), and psychosis.
+Psilocybin therapy (or psilocybin-assisted therapy) is the use of psilocybin (the psychoactive ingredient in psilocybin mushrooms) in treating a range of mental health conditions, such as depression, anxiety, addictions, obsessive compulsive disorder (OCD), and psychosis.
 It is one of several forms of psychedelic therapy under study.
 Psilocybin was popularized as a psychedelic recreational drug in the 1970s and was classified as a Schedule I drug by the DEA.
 Research on psilocybin as a medical treatment was restricted until the 1990s because of the sociocultural fear of dependence on this drug.
 As of 2022, psilocybin is the most commonly researched psychedelic due to its safety and low potential for abuse and dependence.
-Clinical trials are being conducted at universities and there is evidence confirming the use of psilocybin in the treatment of depression, post-traumatic stress disorder (PTSD) and end of life anxiety.
+Clinical trials are being conducted at universities and there is evidence confirming the use of psilocybin in the treatment of depression, post-traumatic stress disorder (PTSD) and end-of-life anxiety.

 History

 The first historical record of psilocybin use dates back to Mesoamerica.
 A Codex known as the "Yuta Tnoho" or "Vindobonensis Mexicanus I" that belonged to the Mixtec culture in the 1500s BCE depicted religious and medicinal ritual ingestion of psilocybin-containing mushrooms.
 Fungi were a prominent feature in Mixtec cultures, with over 5,000 different names of common edible mushrooms known across Mexican languages.

-Despite colonists efforts to eradicate these ceremonies, ritualistic consumption of psilocybe mushrooms continues into modern spiritual and medicinal practice.
-The hallucinations produced by the psilocybin induces a trance-like state that is believed to allow the soul to disconnect from the body, resulting in healing and spiritual enlightenment.
+Despite colonists' efforts to eradicate these ceremonies, ritualistic consumption of Psilocybe mushrooms continues in modern spiritual and medicinal practice.
+The hallucinations produced by the psilocybin induce a trance-like state that is believed to allow the soul to disconnect from the body, resulting in healing and spiritual enlightenment.

-Traditional psilocybin use was typically achieved through the consumption of dried or fresh psilocybin containing mushrooms.
+Traditional psilocybin use was typically achieved through the consumption of dried or fresh psilocybin-containing mushrooms.
 However, in 1959, Albert Hofmann, a Swiss chemist, became the first person to extract pure psilocybin from the mushroom Psilocybe mexicana.
 Sandoz, the company that employed Hofmann, then began to sell the active compound to clinicians as an aid in psychedelic psychotherapy.